GoogleCloudPlatform/appengine-java-vm-runtime/jetty9/README.md

-gke-jetty
+jetty9
 =========

 This project builds a Docker Image for
-Google App Engine [Java Managed VM](https://cloud.google.com/appengine/docs/managed-vms/) that provides the Jetty 9.3 Servlet container on top of the gke-debian-openjdk8 image.
+Google App Engine [Java Managed VM](https://cloud.google.com/appengine/docs/managed-vms/) that provides the Jetty 9.3 Servlet container on top of the openjdk8 image.

 The layout of this image is intended to mostly mimic the official [docker-jetty](https://github.com/appropriate/docker-jetty) image and unless otherwise noted,